 - No Opt Out: This is a teaching technique that is also discussed in Rick Morris’s Big Book, though I did not cover it earlier.
 The idea is that students are required to answer a question rather than not volunteer at all or simply say “I don’t know”.
 Rather, students may say “Please come back to me.”
 This way, they are now re-engaged in the classroom discussion.
 They will be actively listening to their peers and teacher, so they will have an answer when the teacher asks them again after another student(s) shares.
 This can be used in conjunction with cold calling.
 This takes the pressure off being called.
 The important part of this strategy is to make sure not to put students on the spot.
 As tempting as it may be to remind students to pay attention, this may cause some embarrassment.
 Simply say, “No problem.
 We will come back to you after a couple students.”
 This helps make that students more comfortable being called upon.

 - Wait Time/100 Percent: These two ideas go hand-in-hand in my opinion.
 I personally like having opportunities for students to volunteer answers.
 I do not rely on cold calling and call/response all the time.
 For the times I take volunteers, I make sure to avoid calling students immediately after asking a question.
 You will always have a handful of students that are eager beavers.
 As teachers, these students make us excited to teach!
 However, we want to encourage the rest of the class to join in on the learning.
 Otherwise, they will simply wait for those few students to answer.
 In turn, they will learn to disengage from the lessons and classroom discussions.
 After asking a question, I will “guesstimate” the percentage of students raising their hands.
 “I see 60% of the class engaged…Now, I see 75%…ooo now 90%!
 Let’s go for 100%!”
 Students do not need to be able to calculate percentages in order to understand 100 is good.
 I have used this stragey with several grade levels, and every year, it is very effective.
 I have even put up a 100% chart and colored in part of it every time we reach 100% participation.
 Teacher tip: I only use this strategy after Think-Pair-Share or group/partner work.
-That way, students have the opportunity to learn from each other before begin asked to volunteer an answer.
+That way, students have the opportunity to learn from each other before being asked to volunteer an answer.
 This is also a great way to encourage participation for opinion questions or topics that do not have a right/wrong answer.

 - Entry Routine/Do Now: Awww, routines…my favorite subject.
 Routines are so critical for smooth classroom management.
 This is especially true at the start and end of the day.
-For the purposes of this post, we will focuson the Morning Routine.
+For the purposes of this post, we will focus on the Morning Routine.
 Every morning in my classroom, students unpack, check-in for attendance, and start their morning work.
 This gets students ready for the day and focused on their learning.
 This also allows the teacher to complete morning responsibilities (i.e. attendance, lunch count, answering student questions, homework help, etc.).
 To read more about morning/afternoon routines, read this blog post: 10 Must-Teach Classroom Routines and Procedures to Start the Year Off Right.

 - SLANT: SLANT is a simple acronym that I use regularly during my lessons.
 It reminds students to actively listen during instruction.
-It stands for Sit Up, Listen, Pay Attention, Nod Your Head (show you’re listening), and Track the teacher.
+It stands for Sit Up, Listen, Pay Attention, Nod Your Head (show you’re listening), and Track the Teacher.

-- Every Minute Matters/On Your Mark: This is an important one.: EVERY minute counts.
+- Every Minute Matters/On Your Mark: This is an important one: EVERY minute counts.
 At the start of the school year, I actually have my upper graders calculate how much time in one year would be wasted if we did nothing for 5 minutes a day.
-They are always surprised by the amount of instructional minutes that can add up to.
+They are always surprised by the amount of instructional minutes that can add up.
 For this reason, we strive to use every minute of the school day for learning.
 Thus, we do not waste time in our classroom.
 As discussed earlier, the E.T.
 Chart addresses this ideal.
 During instruction, the strategy “On Your Mark” comes into play.
 For any given task, whether it be a quick partner discussion, an exit ticket, or a check for understanding question, I always give a specific amount of time.
 When I say specific, I MEAN SPECIFIC.
 For example, during a warm-up or hook, I may pose a discussion question to the class.
 I will then instruct students to share their responses with their table partners, specifically giving them 1.5 minutes to discuss.
-I also remind them to make sure to have an answer ready, as we will randomly take students to respond afterwards.
+I also remind them to make sure to have an answer ready, as we will randomly take students to respond afterward.
 This technique is not meant to rush students, but it does put some “pep in their step”.
 If students know they have a limited time, they will get started right away.
 Trust me, this will help you get the most bang for your buck during instruction!

 There you have it…my top three book selections that will change your classroom.
 These books will transform your classroom into a well-oiled machine where students are not only on-task but love to learn!
 I cannot emphasize enough what these books have done for my teaching practice.
 I hope that you find them as beneficial as I have.

 If you are looking for some more Back to School ideas, click here.
 Also, feel free to comment on my posts and share what has worked in your own classrooms!!!
-I love collaborating with other teachers and hearing your successes.
+I love collaborating with other teachers and hearing about your successes.
 Let’s learn from each other!

 Stay tuned for more teaching ideas on this blog or tune in to the Learning N Progress podcast.
 Thank you for being a part of our community, and keep learning!!!